sarthak-p/amazon-2.0/README.md

 # Amazon 2.0

-A completely new and redesigned Amazon Clone (front-end only) using HTML, Tailwind CSS, and ES6 JavaScript.
+A completely new and redesigned static Amazon Clone (front-end only) using HTML, Tailwind CSS, and ES6 JavaScript.

 View live demo here: https://sarthak-p.github.io/amazon-2.0/